SMAK1993/chatbot-object-detection-demo/talking-jellyfish/README.md

 export AZURE_SPEECH_REGION=xxx
 ```

+Create the virtual environment using requirements file from app folder.

-Run the applications using python in separated commandlines:
+Run the applications using python in separated commandlines in order:

 - `python chatbot.py`
 - `python vision.py`

+In case of application getting stuck remove the config
+file `/tmp/jellyfish-sync.conf` and restart the applications.